-The tropical French Reunion Island, about 800 kilometres east of Madagascar rises fiercely out of the warm waters of the Indian Ocean.
-It hosts one of world’s most active volcanoes: the Piton de la Fournaise, regularly adding a few square meters to the island.
-The fairly young island – forged only 3 million year old – showcases an intense landscape with pointy peaks reaching up to just above 3,000 meters, sharp ridge lines, deep canyons, and never-ending waterfalls.
+The tropical French Reunion Island, about 800 kilometers east of Madagascar rises fiercely out of the warm waters of the Indian Ocean.
+It hosts one of world’s most active volcanoes: the Piton de la Fournaise, regularly adding a few square kilometers to the island.
+The fairly young island – forged only 3 million years ago – showcases an intense landscape with pointy peaks reaching up to just above 3,000 meters, sharp ridge lines, deep canyons, and never-ending waterfalls.
 This makes it one of the most well-known canyoning hotspots with roughly 300 different canyons to explore.

 In the rainy season (between January and April), the choice is more restricted: from the 25 to 30 canyons usually explored with outfitters (including the world famous Trou de Fer), about 3 to 4 are feasible given water levels, flow rates, and risks of flash floods.

 As we start swimming across the waterhole, we feel the enjoyable and warm waters.
-Still, as we will be exposed to the water for about four hours, we are wearing 5-millimetre thick wetsuits.
+Still, as we will be exposed to the water for about four hours, we are wearing 5-millimeter thick wetsuits.

-We boulder hop from stone to stone, wade and swim between fun jumps and slides.
+We boulder hop, wade and swim between fun jumps and slides.
 Soon, we reach a natural tunnel that has been dug out by water.
 Safely secured on two lines we follow the river through the tunnel.
 “Just stay here”, Olivier commands while abseiling down the slippery cliff covered in soft green moss in no time.
-Agile he jumps from one rock to the next around the basin before attaching a long rope on the opposite side of the waterhole roughly 25 metres below us.
+Agile he jumps from one rock to the next around the basin before attaching a long rope on the opposite side of the waterhole roughly 25 meters below us.
 He climbs back up along the waterfall to explain: the first rope he set up is to abseil down before zip lining into the natural pool using the second rope.
 The jumar and pulley allow him to tighten the rope attached to the rock far below to give it the appropriate tension.
-My heart skips a beat when I see the end of the first rope approaching not even halfway down the waterfall.
-With quite a few more metres to cover, I take a deep breath before I rotate 180 degrees and let go of the first rope.
-I pick up speed and enjoy a smooth slide before dipping into the water.
+I start on the first rope.
+My heart skips a beat when I see its end approaching not even halfway down the waterfall.
+With quite a few more vertical meters to cover, I take a deep breath before I rotate 180 degrees and let go of the first rope to transfer onto the zipline.
+I pick up speed fast and enjoy a smooth slide before dipping into the water.
 As I surface, I cannot suppress a yell of excitement!